Guide

 - It should be paired with the guide hub, methodology page, and next-steps page instead of treated like a ranking or endorsement.

-- When local help is needed, use the owned request-assistance route rather than guessing from generic search results.
+- When local help is needed, use the owned provider-callback route rather than guessing from generic search results.

 Use the guide, then decide